Horizontal auto scaling automatically adjusts service replicas based on real-time metrics to maintain performance and optimize resource utilization.

 Log on to the PAI console.
 Select a region on the top of the page.
 Then, select the desired workspace and click Elastic Algorithm Service (EAS).

-On the service list, click the name of the target service to go to the service details page.
+On the service list, click the target service name to access the service details page.

 On the Auto Scaling tab, in the Auto Scaling section, click Enable Auto Scaling or Update.

-In the Auto Scaling Settings dialog box, configure the following parameters.
+In the Auto Scaling Settings dialog box, configure the parameters.

 Parameter description